 Carbohydrates that feature low on the glycemic index will cause your blood sugar levels to raise at a slower rate, leading to you feeling fuller for longer.

-According to the Mayo Clinic, this is the main reason why a low glycemic index diet helps to control your appetite and thus, can help you manage a healthy weight.
+According to the Mayo Clinic, this is a reason why a low glycemic index diet may help to control your appetite and thus, can help you manage a healthy weight.

 If you take the time to compile a list of low glycemic foods, as well as make note of your favorite low glycemic recipes, you will only need to make a few simple lifestyle changes.